top of page

 Aligning with findings from global research, the Department for Education (DfE 2018) reports that 1 in 4 children start school without PA, highlighting the discrepancy between expectations and outcomes.
 Would you want your child to be the 1 in 4?
 This has nothing to do with their oral language skills or intelligence, and parents could have been reading to them daily.

 As a neurodivergent ‘reading whisperer,’ I have flipped how children connect speech, spelling, and meaning.
 So we can engage 3-year-old children (even when pre-verbal) with ‘Phonemies’ as the visual hook, to isolate, segment, and blend speech sounds without letters.
 We don’t wait for them to fail a phonics screener check at the end of Year 1.
-We figure out why they will struggle, for example with synthetic phonics, and avoid the difficulties in the first place—two years before they enter those gates.
+We figure out why they will struggle, for example with synthetic phonics, and avoid the difficulties in the first place—at least two years before they enter those gates.

 We want every child walking through school feeling happy and confident with who they are as unique individuals who are listened to, understood, and celebrated for their differences, not in spite of them.